 Meanwhile, Australia’s own motor industry began to emerge – most prominently with the debut of the Holden 48-215 (sometimes called the Holden FX) in November, 1948.
 In an effort to bolster local production, the government enacted local content rules and hefty tariffs on fully-built imported cars.
 That spurred the transition from CKD assembly to actual full production – that resulted in many unique-to-Australia cars from a variety of manufacturers, particularly from BMC and Chrysler in the 1950s.

-Holdens, Australia’s own cars and cars tailored specifically for the needs of Australian customers, were hugely popular almost from the start and were eventually joined by local Forts and Chryslers that were bigger than anything BMC had to offer.
+Holdens, Australia’s own cars and cars tailored specifically for the needs of Australian customers, were hugely popular almost from the start and were eventually joined by local Fords and Chryslers that were bigger than anything BMC had to offer.

 To compete with them, BMC Australia first adapted existing British designs with larger engines – creating interesting products like the Morris Major and Austin Freeway.
 In these two cases, BMC Australia took a regular British design, lightly restyled it, and stuffed in the largest convenient powerplant.
 Like the regular larger British cars, they did okay but never could challenge Holden.